-Board Policies and Administrative Procedures
+Board Bylaws, Policies, and Administrative Procedures

-All of CCLC's Board Policy and Administrative Procedures template documents are vetted with its legal partner (Liebert Cassidy Whitmore (LCW) who develop recommended language for community college districts throughout the state to consider when revising/updating their Board policies and Administrative procedures.
+All of CCLC's Board Bylaw, Policy and Administrative Procedures template documents are vetted with its legal partner (Liebert Cassidy Whitmore (LCW) who develop recommended language for community college districts throughout the state to consider when revising/updating their Board bylaws, policies and Administrative procedures.

-Board PolicyBoard policy is the voice of the Governing Board (Board of Trustees) and defines the general goals and acceptable practices for the operation of the District.
+Board policies are the voice of the Governing Board (Board of Trustees) and defines the general goals and acceptable practices for the operation of the District.
 It implements federal and state laws and regulations.
-The Governing Board, through policy, delegates authority to and through the Superintendent/President to administer the District.
+The Board of Trustees, through policy, delegates authority to and through the Superintendent-President to administer the District.
 The Superintendent/President and District employees are responsible to reasonably interpret Board policy as well as other relevant laws and regulations that govern the District.

-Administrative ProceduresAdministrative Procedures implement Board policy, laws, and regulations.
-They address how the general goals of the District are achieved and define operations of the District.
-They include details of policy implementation, responsibility, accountability, and standards of practice.
+Administrative Procedures implement Board policy, and adhere to current laws and regulations.
+They address how the general goals of the District are achieved and define the operations of the District.
+They can include details of policy implementation, responsibility, accountability, and standards of practice.

 Although Administrative Procedures may be developed by the Superintendent-President, managers, faculty members, staff members, and students, it is the Administration of the College who are held responsible for upholding the specific information delineated in the regulations.
 Administrative Procedures do not require Governing Board action or approval.

 Chapter 1 - The District

 Chapter 2 - Board of Trustees